aesthytik/redux-thunk-example/README.md

     **Important:** Reducers do not store state, and they do not mutate state.
 You pass state to the reducer and the reducer will return state.

-As a best practice, even though it's possible to have a single reducer that manages the transformation done by every action, it is better to use reducer composition - breaking down the reducer into multiple, smaller reducers, each of them handling a specific slice of the application state.
+**Tip:** As a best practice, even though it's possible to have a single reducer that manages the transformation done by every action,it is better to use reducer composition - breaking down the reducer into multiple, smaller reducers, each of them handling a specific slice of the application state.

 ### How it works

 When one action is dispatched to the store, the combined reducer catches the action and sends it to each of the smaller reducers.
-Each smaller reducer examines what action was passed and dictates if and how to modify that part of state that it is responsible for, producing a new state.
+Each smaller reducer examines what action was passed and dictates if and how to modify that part of state that it is responsible for,producing a new state.
 You will find an example of a combined reducer a bit later in the article.

 After each smaller reducer produces its corresponding next state, an updated state object will be saved in the store.
 Because this is important, I'm mentioning again that the store is the single source of truth in our application.
 Therefore, when each action is run through the reducers, a new state is produced and saved in the store.

 Besides all of this, Redux comes up with another concept - action creators - which are functions that return actions.
-These are hooked up to React components and when interacting with your application, the action creators are invoked (for example in one of the lifecycle methods) and create new actions that get dispatched to the store.
+These can be linked to React components and when interacting with your application, the action creators are invoked (for example in one of the lifecycle methods) and create new actions that get dispatched to the store.

 ```